How to Avoid Common Errors Completing the FAFSA

 Completing the CSS Profile Application

-All students applying for Yale Scholarship and/or Yale Loans or Title VII funds* are required to complete a Need Access Application and provide parental financial information.
+MD students applying for Yale Scholarship and/or Yale Loans or Title VII funds* are required to complete a CSS Profile and provide parental financial information.

 *Title VII funds are PCL, Loans for Disadvantaged Students and Scholarship for Disadvantaged Students

 - You can complete the CSS Profile online and file it electronically by going to https://student.collegeboard.org/css-financial-aid-profile

 - Make sure to read the instructions carefully and be sure to complete the whole application, leaving nothing blank.